 The Outback drifted somewhat from its off-roading roots in recent years, but the 2015 model had enhanced 4WD capability.
 An uppgrade was introduced in March 2016.

 Don’t take any notice of TV ads showing soft-roaders tearing through beach-front salt water.
 Do it and you’re certain to void your warranty and you could be on the path to an expensive recovery or total loss.

 Ford upgraded the Territory for 2015 and sharpened pricing, with list prices for 4WD models down by $3000.

 Nearly all European soft-roaders now come with temporary spare wheels, run-flat tyres or no spare and a can of tyre inflation gas and sealant.

-Land Rover Discovery Sport was the first member of the new Discovery family and features optional 5+2 seating in a footprint no larger than that of the previous Freelander 2.
-A plug-in hybrid version is due in 2020.
+Land Rover Discovery Sport was the first member of the new Discovery family and featured optional 5+2 seating in a footprint no larger than that of the previous Freelander 2.
+Mild hybrid versions were announced in 2020.